It's perfectly safe to water houseplants at night, provided the room is warm and the soil isn't already saturated.

 Reason 4 - "Wet leaves and damp soil increases the chances that fungus, powdery mildew and mold will grow and infect the plants".

-Prolonged damp conditions will often cause these nasties to grow, yes.
+Yes, prolonged damp conditions will often cause these nasties to grow.
 But they won't colonise overnight as is being implied here.
-I feel like this reasoning is just misinformation at its worse.
+If this reason were valid, night rainfall would utterly destroy our gardens.
+I feel like this reasoning is just misinformation at its worst.

 This hyacinth has rotting flowers with a noticeable fungus present.
 But it was not caused by watering at night.
 Instead, it was triggered by high humidity levels, poor light and overwatering.